AugustArchive/Maika/README.md

 - Actually do the Music plugin (might come in an later release)
 - Add functionality to donators
   - Smaller throttle (cooldowns)
-  - More coins
+  - More coins while winning or dailies.
   - Custom Badge
-  - Patreon Bot (might not come true)
   - More to come~...
 - Image Manipulation (unique or use Dank Memer's service) (might not come true)
 - Level System (~~maybe better then MEE6, I honestly don't know~~)